dorelljames/dorellos-app/README.md

 This app is intentionally minimal.
 It's designed around specific behavioral principles:

-1. **Closure over completion**: You can feel good about your day even if big tasks aren't done
+1. **Closure over Completion**: You can feel good about your day even if big tasks aren't done
-2. **Presence over perfection**: Showing up counts, missing a day doesn't reset your progress
+2. **Presence over Perfection**: Showing up counts, missing a day doesn't reset your progress
-3. **Focus over volume**: 3 Nails, not 30 tasks
+3. **Focus over Volume**: One Work Unit at a time, not scattered across 30 tasks
-4. **Context over memory**: Checkpoints capture where you stopped so you can resume easily
+4. **Context over Memory**: Checkpoints capture where you stopped so you can resume easily
+5. **Direction over Drift**: Horizons provide north star context to keep you aligned with long-term goals

 **It's not trying to be everything.
 It's trying to be enough.**